This tutorial gives you a springboard into the world of AR and VR in the Godot game engine.

 Conclusion: your minimum setup in your scene to make AR or VR work should look like this:

-And that’s all you need to get started.
+And that's all you need to get started with the native mobile interface.
 Obviously, you need to add something more into your scene, so there is something to see, but after that, you can export the game to your phone of choice, pop it into a viewer and away you go.

 Other things to consider¶